Distributed Ledger Technologies

-The core technologies of the Blockchain as they are implemented in the Traceability Blockchain are what make it powerful as a platform across industries and traceability use-cases.
-The Blockchain provides complete end-to-end traceability by tracking product movement across the supply chain.
-It provides an immutable ledger that supports proof of authenticity and allows data sets too large to be stored on the Blockchain to be anchored using cryptography.
+The core technologies of the Distributed Ledger as they are implemented in the Traceability Distributed Ledger are what make it powerful as a platform across industries and traceability use-cases.
+The Distributed Ledger provides complete end-to-end traceability by tracking product movement across the supply chain.
+It provides an immutable ledger that supports proof of authenticity and allows data sets too large to be stored on the Distributed Ledger to be anchored using cryptography.

 Immutability: The creation of a permanent records.
-Once a transaction is written to the Blockchain it cannot be deleted or changed.
+Once a transaction is written to the Distributed Ledger it cannot be deleted or changed.

 Hash: A digital signature created by a one-way functon that makes it possible to determine if the data has been changed.
 The most common hash function is SHA-256.

-Anchor: A hash created on set of data that is included in the Blockchain transaction to prove the source data has not been changed.
+Anchor: A hash created on set of data that is included in the Distributed Ledger transaction to prove the source data has not been changed.

 Live Since October 2018

 - Custom Distributed Ledger Platform

 - No Central Authority

 - Transparency, Trust, Traceability